+When UP function is requested to perform UE IP address allocation and IPv6 prefix delegation is used, the IPv6 prefix length may be determined by the CP function or the UP function:

+- if it is determined by the CP function, the IPv6 Prefix Delegation Bits or IPv6 Prefix Length fields shall be set according to the desired IPv6 prefix length by the CP function;

+- or if the IPv6 prefix length is determined by the UP function, the CP function shall set the IPv6 Prefix Delegation Bits or IPv6 Prefix Length fields to "0".

 NOTE: The IPv6 prefix shorter than the default /64 prefix for IPv6 Prefix Delegation can include the /64 default prefix used for IPv6 stateless autoconfiguration (in EPS and 5GS) or not (5GS).
 In the latter case, the total IPv6 address space available for the PDU Session cannot be aggregated into one single IPv6 prefix; support of this latter case requires support of the IP6PL feature (see clauses 5.21.1 and 8.2.25).